mlc-ai/mlc-llm/docs/get_started/project_overview.rst

    Three independent submodules in MLC LLM

-**➀ Model definition in Python.** MLC offers a variety of pre-defined architectures, such as Llama (e.g., Vicuna, OpenLlama, Llama, Wizard), GPT-NeoX (e.g., RedPajama, Dolly), RNNs (e.g., RWKV), and GPT-J (e.g., MOSS).
+**➀ Model definition in Python.** MLC offers a variety of pre-defined architectures, such as Llama (e.g., Llama2, Vicuna, OpenLlama, Wizard), GPT-NeoX (e.g., RedPajama, Dolly), RNNs (e.g., RWKV), and GPT-J (e.g., MOSS).
 Model developers could solely define the model in pure Python, without having to touch code generation and runtime.

 **➁ Model compilation in Python.** Models are compiled by :doc:`TVM Unity </install/tvm>` compiler, where the compilation is configured in pure Python.
 MLC LLM quantizes and exports the Python-based model to a model library and quantized model weights.
 Quantization and optimization algorithms can be developed in pure Python to compress and accelerate LLMs for specific usecases.